sttp-book/sttp-book/chapters/appendix/answers.md

   - Sound

 2. Derive characteristics of parameters:
-  - int legs
+  - int legs: [0,2,4,6,8,10,integer.MAX_VALUE], [1,3,5,7,9,integer.MAX_VALUE], [negative value]
-  - bool tail
+  - bool tail: [true], [false]
-  - int lives
+  - int lives: [1-9], no lives, more than 10 lives
-  - bool sharp nails
+  - bool sharp nails: [true], [false]
-  - string sound
+  - string sound: ['miauw'], ['woof'], [empty]

 3. Add constraints
-  - int legs = any even int
-  - bool tail = true
-  - int lives >= 0 && int lives <= 9
-  - bool sharp nails == true
-  - string sound == "miauw"
+  - If `lives <= 0`, we can test this with just one combination.
   - If legs is an negative integer or 0, this is an exceptional case.
 Therefore it doesn't matter if the animal has sharp nails or not.
   - If legs is not an even integer, we can test this with just one combination.
+  - If `lives >= 10`, we can test this with just one combination.

 4. Test cases
 Tests can be divided in 3 categories: is a cat, not a cat, exceptional cases.
+  **Cat**
-  - 2, true, 6, true, "miauws" --> cat
+  1. 2, true, 6, true, "miauws" --> cat
+  **Not a cat**
-  - 3, true, 6, true, "miauws" --> doge
+  1. 3, true, 6, true, "miauws" --> not a cat
-  - 4, false, 6, true, "miauws" --> doge
+  2. 4, false, 6, true, "miauws" --> not a cat
-  - 6, true, 11, true, "miauws" --> doge
+  3. 6, true, 11, true, "miauws" --> not a cat
-  - 8, true, 4, false, "miauws" --> doge
+  4. 8, true, 4, false, "miauws" --> not a cat
-  - 2, true, 3, true, "wow" --> doge
+  5. 2, true, 3, true, "woof" --> not a cat
+  **Exceptional**
-  - 0, true, 2, true, "miauws" --> cat or invalid depending on the context of the program.
+  1. 0, true, 2, false, "miauws" --> cat or invalid depending on the context of the program.
+  2. 2, true, 11, true, "miauws" --> not a cat
+  3. 3, true, 8, true, "miauws" --> not a cat
+  4. 4, true, 0, true, "miauws" --> not a cat or invalid depending on the context of the program.

+Note that some tests can be combined!
+For example:
+  - TEST-1 from not a cat is the same as TEST-3 from exceptional
+  - TEST-3 from not a cat is the same as TEST-2 from exceptional

+So the total number of tests = 8.

 ## Boundary testing